INSIGHTS & HIGHLIGHTS

-Gained entry to the UK's only Grammar School for the deaf, Mary Hare in Berkshire before moving onto Ovingdean Hall in Brighton five weeks later.
-I credit a huge part of my success in life to these specially trained teacher.
+Gained entry to the UK's only Grammar School for the Deaf, Mary Hare in Berkshire. before moving onto Ovingdean Hall School in Brighton five weeks later.
+I credit a huge part of my success in life to these specially trained and incredible teachers.

 BBC CHILD ACTOR

-Successfully auditioned from a UK-wide search for a child actor to play the part of 'Alex Friedman', a deaf child in the BBC hit series, 'Love Hurts' with Zoe Wanamaker and Adam Faith.
+Successfully auditioned from a UK-wide search for a child actor to play the part of 'Alex Friedman', a deaf child in the BBC hit series 'Love Hurts' with Zoe Wanamaker, Adam Faith and Jane Lapotaire.

 WORLD POOL CHAMPION

-An avid supporter of the National Deaf Children's Society, I raise funds through performing exhibitions at the UK's leading shopping centres, corporations and public houses.
-I also supported Hearing Dogs for Deaf People and Against Breast Cancer, raising over £300,000 directly.
+An avid supporter of the National Deaf Children's Society, I raised funds through performing exhibitions at the UK's leading shopping centres, corporations and public houses.
+I also supported Hearing Dogs for Deaf People and Against Breast Cancer, raising over £350,000.

-In aid of the National Deaf Children's Society, I became the first deaf man to trek the last degree to the North Pole.
-But not without a few incidents.
+Invited to take on this challenge in aid of the National Deaf Children's Society, I became the first deaf man to trek the last degree on foot to the North Pole.
+But it was not without incidents.